davpaez/contract-design/README.md

-# README #
+# README

+This is a framework built to simulate the interaction between principal, agent and nature during the operation of an infrastructure system under a concession.

+## How to get started?

+1. Download the .zip package or clone the git repository
+2. You must have MATLAB 2014b or later, installed on your system
+3. Set the source folder as the current folder in MATLAB
+4. Run gui.m script to open the graphical user interface

-### Publications ###
+## Publications

-#### European Journal of operational Research (EJOR)
+### European Journal of operational Research (EJOR)

-The model presented in the paper *A dynamic principal-agent framework for modeling the performance of infrastructure* submitted to the EJOR is freely available.
-Please follow these instructions:
+This model was presented in the paper *A dynamic principal-agent framework for modeling the performance of infrastructure* submitted to the EJOR.

-1. Go to the EJOR2015 branch [[Link here]](https://github.com/davpaez/contract-design/tree/EJOR2015)
-2. Clone or download